 Sidney Steele is a senior at the University of Missouri studying convergence journalism and Political Science.
 At Mizzou, Sidney serves as the President of the Associated Students of the University of Missouri and is a Kinder Scholar.
 Sidney is interested in the relationship between media and the political process and using media as a tool for political education.
 After graduation, Sidney plans to continue her education by pursuing a master’s degree studying politics and the media.

-Deanna Henry is a rising sophomore at The Ohio State University.
-She is pursuing a major in Political Science, as well as minors in Peace Studies and Public Policy.
-Motivated by a desire to learn and help others, Deanna is active in several organizations on campus including Politics, Society, and Law Scholars, College Democrats, and OSU Votes.
+Deanna Henry is a rising Junior at The Ohio State University.
+After completing her major in Political Science, she is now pursuing a double-major in Public Affairs, as well as a minor in Peace Studies.
+Motivated by a desire to learn and help others, Deanna is active in several organizations on campus; including Politics, Society, and Law Scholars, College Democrats, and OSU Votes.
 With plans to work in Washington, D.C. upon graduation, Deanna is excited to be part of the Campus Election Engagement Project to increase civic engagement in her community.

 Maranda Jory-Geiger is a senior at the University of Cincinnati double majoring in Political Science and Ballet Performance, and also earning the International Human Rights Certificate.
 She is an advocate of democratic principles, including peace, equality, civil rights, and voter education and mobilization; and her goal is to bridge cultural divides through diplomacy, education, and dance.
 She was an intern at the Nuclear Age Peace Foundation, a nonpartisan organization focused on education, advocacy, and empowerment to create a just and peaceful world free of nuclear weapons.
 She was also awarded a full scholarship to go to Moscow, Russia as part of the National Security Language Initiative for Youth (NSLI-Y) program funded by the United States State Department, where she was immersed in Russian language and culture and danced at Russia’s Bolshoi Ballet Academy.
 This experience, combined with her studies at the University of Cincinnati, helped her understand how sharing art and culture can allow people to empathize with each other and connect in a way that drives humanitarian and peaceable causes and overcome political differences.
 After graduation, she hopes to continue pursuing cultural diplomacy through dance.